Stephen Jacob Strickroth

 In lieu of flowers, you may make a donation in Jake’s name to either Greener Grass, a 501(c)(3) Non-Profit that provides full and partial scholarships to long term 12-step based treatment facilities for those struggling with addiction who do not have funds to pay for treatment (http://greenergrasssc.com), or Palmetto Animal League, our local animal shelter where Jakie happily completed community service by playing with kitties for hours (http://palmettoanimalleague.org).

-To send flowers to Jake's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jake Strickroth, please visit our floral store.